 Section 3.
 The Employer's Corporate Card Program shall apply to employees in this unit.
+The Commonwealth shall have the right to make corporate card deductions from the paycheck of an employee with delinquent corporate card balances.

 RECOMMENDATION NO. 32 PERSONNEL RECORDS